 This delightful clear Jelly goes well with Roast Pork.
 The colour of the Jelly depends on the type of Crab Apples you use.
 Our tree is Malus domestica Laura and makes a burgundy colour Jelly.
-If you use the fruit of the Crab Apple Golden Hornet you will get a golden Jelly, whilst Jelly King will give you a pinkish one (so I’ve been told)
+If you use the fruit of the Crab Apple Golden Hornet you will get a golden Jelly.
+The Crab Apple variety Jelly King will give you a pinkish one (so I’ve been told)

 - 3lbs Crab Apples